Toei Fushigi Comedy Series

 The Toei Fushigi Comedy Series (東映不思議コメディーシリーズ, Tōei Fushigi Komedī Shirīzu) is a series of Japanese tokusatsu programs which was produced by Toei Company and was aired by Fuji TV from 9:00 am to 9:30 am on Sunday.

 Features

-This series is known as various superheroes similar to the Kamen Rider Series, Super Sentai, and Metal Hero Series.
+This series is known as various superheroes similar to the Kamen Rider, Super Sentai, and Metal Hero Series.
 However, these shows mainly focus on cute robots similar to Robocon, cute and unusual creatures, masked individuals who get tracked down by school children, and magical girls.

 Each one is supposed to invoke mysterious humor; hence the name fushigi, which means "mystery" in Japanese.
 This series of programs was shown throughout the 1980s and ended in the early 1990s.
 All these programs were created by Shotaro Ishinomori, creator of the Kamen Rider, Super Sentai and Robocon series of manga and tokusatsu, as well as many other Toei Superheroes.

 This series is divided into three subcategories: